top of page

 The Club

-Conversations with other former club members of the 1940s and onwards revealed that the clubhouse served as a hangout for teenagers during the summer months.
+Conversations with other club members of the 1940s and onwards revealed that the clubhouse served as a hangout for teenagers during the summer months.
 They would play tennis and card games, and hold dances upstairs.

 Mystery of the Clubhouse Location - Sale of Earl Street Properties

-Property transfer documents in the Queen's Archives reveal that the three lots fronting on Earl Street (187, 188, 189, 190), part of City Block 358, were severed and sold by the tennis club as three residential building lots in 1942 and 1943.
-The club received $1,600 in 1942/43 from these three sales.
+Property transfer documents in the Queen's Archives hold the answer.
+The lots fronting on Earl Street (187, 188, 189, 190), part of City Block 358, were severed and sold by the tennis club as three residential building lots in 1942 and 1943.
+The club received $1,600 in 1942 and 1943 from these three sales.
 Ten years later, two of those three properties re-sold for $12,850 and $18,000, totalling $30,850 (part of this increase in value would reflect the construction of homes on the lots).

 Sale of the Club to Queen's University

-The entire Kingston Tennis Club property that remained was sold by its owner-members to Queen's University in 1953 for the discounted price of $6,613 (the market value was estimated at between $18,000 and $25,000).
+The Kingston Tennis Club was sold by its owner-members to Queen's University in 1953 for the discounted price of $6,613 (the market value was estimated at between $18,000 and $25,000).

 Incorporation as a Non-Profit Club